 The Niña, the Piña & the Santa Monica is flavorful and refreshing, perfect for drinking alongside raw oysters, fried clams, lobster roles and other nautical specialties.

-- 2 oz Bruxo No. 1 espadín mezcal
+- 2 ounces mezcal

-- 1 oz Pineapple juice
+- 1 ounce pineapple juice

-- 1/2 oz Honey syrup*
+- 1/2 ounce honey syrup

-- Garnish: Basil oil**
+- Garnish: basil oil*

-- Garnish: Cracked black pepper
+- Garnish: black pepper, freshly cracked

-Double-strain into a chilled Martini glass.
+Double-strain into a chilled cocktail glass.

-Add a few drops of basil oil onto the foamed surface using an eyedropper, then crack one turn of black pepper over top.
+Add a few drops of basil oil onto the foamed surface using an eyedropper, then crack one turn of black pepper over the top.